iamhasanimam/linux_deep_dive/RHCSA/topics.md

 ---
 ## Understand and use essential tools

--Access a shell prompt and issue commands with correct syntax -Use input-output redirection (>, >>, |, 2>, etc.)
+- Access a shell prompt and issue commands with correct syntax
+- Use input-output redirection (>, >>, |, 2>, etc.)
--Use grep and regular expressions to analyze text -Access remote systems using SSH
+- Use grep and regular expressions to analyze text
+- Access remote systems using SSH
--Log in and switch users in multiuser targets -Archive, compress, unpack, and uncompress files using tar, gzip, and bzip2 -Create and edit text files
+- Log in and switch users in multiuser targets
+- Archive, compress, unpack, and uncompress files using tar, gzip, and bzip2
+- Create and edit text files
--Create, delete, copy, and move files and directories -Create hard and soft links
+- Create, delete, copy, and move files and directories
+- Create hard and soft links
--List, set, and change standard ugo/rwx permissions -Locate, read, and use system documentation including man, info, and files in /usr/share/doc -Create simple shell scripts
+- List, set, and change standard ugo/rwx permissions
+- Locate, read, and use system documentation including man, info, and files in /usr/share/doc
+- Create simple shell scripts

 -Conditionally execute code (use of: if, test, [], etc.)
 -Use Looping constructs (for, etc.) to process file, command line input